timKraeuter/LMCS-2024/artifacts/experiments/README.md

 # Scalability

-The models for the scalability test were generated using `BPMNModelBuilder.createModelsWithUpToXBlocks(300)`, see the class [ScalabilityTest](https://github.com/timKraeuter/Rewrite_Rule_Generation/blob/master/generator/src/test/java/no/tk/scalability/ScalabilityTest.java).
+The models for the scalability test were generated using our [CLI tool](./cli-tools/BPMNBlockModelGenerator.jar), see [documentation](https://github.com/timKraeuter/BPMN-Model-Generators/tree/master?tab=readme-ov-file#bpmnblockmodelgenerator).
 One can also generate bigger models or change the contents of the generated models.
 The results were zipped and are contained in **scalability.zip** in the subdirectory `models`.